-The Bank's objectives when managing capital are (i) to comply with the capital requirements set by the by the National Bank of Ukraine, (ii) to safeguard the Bank's ability to continue as a going concern.
-In the opinion of management, the total amount of capital managed by the Bank is equal to the amount of capital represented in the separate statement of financial position.
-The amount of capital managed by the Bank as at 31 December 2024 is UAH 7 119 396 thousand (as at 31 December 2023 - UAH 5 868 680 thousand).
-Compliance with capital adequacy of the Bank, the National Bank of Ukraine carried out each decade.
-Other objectives of capital management are evaluated annually.
+The Group's objectives when managing capital are (i) to comply with the capital requirements set by the by the National Bank of Ukraine, (ii) to safeguard the Group's ability to continue as a going concern.
+In the opinion of management, the total amount of capital managed by the Group is equal to the amount of capital represented in the consolidated statement of financial position.
+The amount of capital managed by the Group as at 31 December 2024 is UAH 7 115 189 thousand (as at 31 December 2023 - UAH 5 863 506 thousand).
+Compliance with the prudential capital adequacy ratios established by the National Bank of Ukraine is monitored on a daily basis.

-Ukrainian legislation requires that banks form a reserve to cover unforeseen losses on all asset items and offbalance sheet liabilities.
-The reserve must represent 25% of bank's regulatory capital but not less than 25% of bank's registered share capital.
-The reserve is formed through charges from net profit for the reporting year retained by the Bank after taxes and retained earnings for previous years.
+In accordance with the applicable legislation of Ukraine, banks are required to establish a reserve fund to cover unforeseen losses on all asset items and off-balance sheet commitments.
+The amount of the reserve fund must be at least 25% of the bank's regulatory capital, but not less than 25% of its registered share capital.
+The reserve fund is formed from net profit for the reporting year remaining at the bank's disposal after payment of taxes and other mandatory charges, as well as from retained earnings of previous years.
 Charges to the reserve must be no less than 5% of bank's profit until the reserve reaches 25% of bank's regulatory capital.

-Should a bank's operations pose a threat to interests of depositors and other bank's creditors, the National Bank of Ukraine has the right to require increase in the reserve and annual charges thereto.
-If, as a result of bank's operations, regulatory capital is reduced to an amount lower than share capital, annual charges to the reserve must be 10% of bank's net profit until the reserve reaches 35% of bank's share capital.
+If the bank's activities may pose a threat to the interests of depositors and other creditors, the National Bank of Ukraine has the right to require the bank to increase the amount of the reserve fund and the annual allocations to it.
+If, as a result of the bank's operations, the amount of regulatory capital falls below the amount of the share capital, annual allocations to the reserve fund must amount to 10% of the bank's net profit until the reserve fund reaches 35% of the bank's share capital.